-Winter walking is described as requiring the use of technical winter equipment, however, what about conditions where rain and high winds are the biggest threat and snow is yet to fall?
+Winter walking is normally defined as requiring the use of technical winter equipment like axes and crampons, but what about conditions where rain and high winds are the biggest threat and snow is yet to fall?
 In this article I will display the contents of my winter rucksack and show you the essentials for a mountain walking adventure.

 The above picture shows the full contents of my winter walking rucksack.
 This would be the bare minimum I would take out and if you suffer from bad circulation or feel the cold then you must consider taking extra layers.